About the Collection

 We were fortunate to receive an

-anonymous donation of high-quality
+anonymous donation of some high-

-conservation materials for the
+quality conservation materials for the

 archives.